jamesholbert/mern-fly-boiler/README.md

 * fill in appropriate variables in `.env`
     * https://mlab.com/ is a decent place to get a database up and running quickly
     * https://console.developers.google.com/
-        * whitelist Authorized JavaScript origins and Authorized JavaScript callback URIs for `http://localhost:8080` AND `http://whatever.your.url.is` respectively)
+        * whitelist Authorized JavaScript origins and Authorized JavaScript callback URIs (`http://localhost:8080` AND `http://whatever.your.url.is` respectively)
 * `yarn install`
 * `yarn build`
 * `yarn start`